jburrows82/llmcord/README.md

 - General URL fetching uses `httpx` and `BeautifulSoup4`.
 It might fail on complex JavaScript-heavy sites or sites with strong anti-scraping measures.
 Content extraction focuses on main text areas and might miss some information or include unwanted elements.

 - SerpAPI Google Lens usage counts towards your SerpAPI plan's search credits.
+The bot rotates keys and handles rate limits across your provided keys.

+- **Rate Limit Handling:** The bot uses SQLite databases (in the `ratelimit_dbs/` folder) to track rate-limited API keys (LLM & SerpAPI).
+Keys are put on a 24-hour cooldown.
+This cooldown state persists even if the bot restarts (tracked via `last_reset_timestamp.txt`).
+If all keys for a service become rate-limited, the cooldown is reset for that service.
+Error messages are only sent to Discord if all keys fail for a request.
+Ensure `ratelimit_dbs/` and `last_reset_timestamp.txt` are added to your `.gitignore` if you manage your deployment with git.

 - PRs are welcome :)